Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 Now this is clearly not true; many _modern_ languages handle memory manangement themselves and couldn't be further from the Malloc and memory leaking origins.

-Similarly, _modern_ variants Nebular Hypothesis have largely solved the initial issues, and are substantiated by such an exponential amount of additional data that was not available prior to key developments such as satellites, optics, computers, aerospace and aviation, etc. that to even consider Laplacian NH would negate just about everything we have observed, from our solar system to the 1,822 currently known exoplanets...and it's been abandoned since the early 1900s.
+Similarly, _modern_ variants Nebular Hypothesis have largely solved the initial issues, and are substantiated by such an exponential amount of additional data that was not available prior to key developments such as satellites, optics, computers, other solar system observations, aerospace and aviation, etc. that to even consider Laplacian NH would negate just about everything we have observed, from our solar system to the 1,822 currently known exoplanets...and it's been abandoned since the early 1900s.

 Not only is observation evidence of other solar systems paramount to the modern theory, computers' role in this cannot be understated.
 By simply modelling gravity and setting initial parameters, very disparate solar systems can arise, and you can literally write this in javascript and simulate it in a browser.
 While non-rotating initial conditions are very unfavorable to planetary formation (understandably, everything coalesces into the center before resolving any orbital stability), most [initially] rotating Nebula will produce at least one star with a few planetescimals, that would roughly correspond to terrestrial planets in size.